Earth-Adapter: Bridge the Geospatial Domain Gaps with Mixture of Frequency Adaptation

-\textbf{Performance-Speed Trade-Off Ablation.} We compare the parameters, speed, and performance between FFT, Rein, and Earth-Adapter in Table \ref{tab: trade-off}.
+\textbf{Performance-Speed Trade-Off Analysis.} We compare the parameters, speed, and performance between FFT, Rein, and Earth-Adapter in Table \ref{tab: trade-off}.
 Significantly, at the same time of close training and inference speed with Rein, Earth-Adapter achieves better performance (9.0\% mIoU improvement), with a smaller parameter scale.
 This further confirms the efficiency of Earth-Adapter, which can be attributed to its simple yet effective design methodology, making it particularly well-suited for semantic segmentation tasks on remote sensing images.